How Smart Wearables Are Pioneering New Defenses for COVID-19

 How Ambiq Contributes

 For over a decade, Ambiq has been an industry leader in producing reliable and ultra-low-energy components for smart wearable technology.
 Since wearable devices continuously collect biometric and activity data at the edge of the connected network, their processors must be able to perform these tasks on a low electrical charge.
-Microprocessors (MCU) such as Ambiq’s Apollo Series can enable wearables to last for weeks or even months on a single charge.
+System on Chips (SoCs) such as Ambiq’s Apollo Series can enable wearables to last for weeks or even months on a single charge.

-Built on the patented Subthreshold Power Optimized Technology (SPOT) platform, Ambiq’s ultra-low power MCUs extends the processing capability and battery life in smartwatches and advanced wearable accessories to enable on-demand and around-the-clock health monitoring.
+Built on the patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s ultra-low power SoCs extend the processing capability and battery life in smartwatches and advanced wearable accessories to enable on-demand and around-the-clock health monitoring.
 With an abundance of application processing power, manufacturers can create wearables with greater device capability and an extended battery life.
 Check out Ambiq’s modern solutions for more details.